shopkins-seagen/spi_user-guide/source/apps/sjm_scheduler/ui.rst

 Run Logs
 --------------------
-Each time a job is successfully launched, an entry is recorded in the Run Log, and is accessible by selecting the job in the left pane.
+Each time a job is successfully launched, an entry is recorded in the Run Log and is accessible by selecting the job in the left pane.
 The application records the start and end times for the job, and the worst SAS error condition encountered during the entire job execution.
 Click a run log to view the SJM application notifications generated during execution.

 .. image:: runlog.png